BRIDEBOOK

 Improved

-— app navigation for smoother
+— app navigation for clearer, more intuitive supplier discovery

 Simplified

-— the onboarding flow to reduce
+— the onboarding flow to reduce friction and early drop-off

 Contributed

-— to a visual refresh to modernise
+— to a visual refresh, supporting the evolving rebrand

 Designed